 Use Your Truck as a Moving Billboard

-If you want to get your business moving in a more serious way, consider getting a wrap, or some kind of advertisement placed on your truck itself.
+If you want to get your business moving more seriously, consider getting a wrap, or some kind of advertisement placed on your truck itself.

 A small advertisement placed on your truck might cost you a few hundred, and a full wrap could cost you between two and four thousand.

-It’s true that those are some hefty costs, but it is hard to put a price on advertising.
+Those are indeed some hefty costs, but it is hard to put a price on advertising.

 If you get any type of advertisement placed on your truck, that means full exposure for your business any time you go out in that truck.